2025 Polish Presidency of the Council of the European Union

-The 2025 Polish Presidency of the Council of the European Union is the first in a trio of rotating Presidency of the Council of the European Union positions currently held by Poland.
-Poland's Presidency of the Council in 2025 is the first nation in the thirteenth trio of Council Presidencies together with Denmark and Cyprus, which will last until 1 July 2026.
-It is Poland's second Presidency of the council, after its first in 2011.
+The 2025 Polish Presidency of the Council of the European Union was the first of the thirteenth trio of rotating Council presidencies, together with Denmark and Cyprus.
+It was Poland's second presidency of the Council, after its first in 2011.

-Poland succeeded Hungary as president on 1 January 2025.
-The next presidency will be held by Denmark starting on 1 July 2025.
+Poland succeeded Hungary on 1 January 2025 and was succeeded by Denmark on 1 July 2025.

 Objectives

-The slogan of the 2025 Polish Presidency is "Security, Europe".
+The slogan of the 2025 Polish Presidency was "Security, Europe!".

-The objectives stated on its presidency website focus on the following priorities: